preshing/turf/README.md

 ## Adding Turf to Your Project

-For now, refer to Junction's [README](https://github.com/preshing/junction/README.md) file for additional instructions.
+For now, refer to Junction's [README](https://github.com/preshing/junction) file for instructions.

 ## Feedback